Medically reviewed in August 2020

 How does this therapy work?

-It is helpful to understand how a particular treatment aligns with your treatment goals.
+It's helpful to understand how a particular treatment aligns with treatment goals.
 There are a variety of therapies that are used to treat MBC and different therapies work in different ways.
 For example, chemotherapy for metastatic breast cancer works by acting on quickly-dividing cells throughout the body, while endocrine therapies work by interfering with the effect estrogen can have on cancer cells.
 Other therapies, such as bone-modifying agents, help prevent complications that can result from having MBC.

 What side effects can this therapy cause?